 Files in a native format are required so that all the information is collected and archived.
 This is a very important aspect for being able to edit the information if necessary, e.g. when using the initial information for possible future designs.

 Parallel to these developments, a GIS solution using the Esri ArcGIS system is also being implemented for the project.
 The use of GIS, in combination with other digital data, opens up several different use cases, from land acquisition planning to representing geotechnical investigation results.
 Orthophoto and Lidar (point cloud) data are collected using UAVs (unmanned aerial vehicles, or ‘drones’) and airplanes.
-It allows to examine both natural and manmade environments with accuracy, precision, and flexibility.
-Engineers are using Lidar to produce more accurate maps, make digital elevation models for use in GIS, as basis for design, etc. The use cases for utilizing the collected data is almost endless, and as the Global Project evolves, the technologies involved will evolve as well, as will use cases for all the technological solutions.
+It enables the examination of both natural and manmade environments with accuracy, precision, and flexibility.
+Engineers are using Lidar to produce more accurate maps, make digital elevation models for use in GIS, as a basis for design, etc. The use cases for utilizing the collected data are almost endless and, as the Global Project evolves, the technologies involved will evolve as well, as will use cases for all the technological solutions.